+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity.
-The meter and consumer unit are located within an entrance porch cupboard.
+The meter and consumer unit are located within an entrance hallway cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas. ----- --
+Mains supply of gas.
+The meter is located externally.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply of water.
-The bathroom is fitted with a bath with wc and wash-hand basin.
-A shower fitting is provided over the bath.
+Visible pipework is of PVC and copper.
+The main bathroom is fitted with a bath, wc and wash-hand basin.
+The ground floor shower room is fitted with a shower cubicle with wc and wash-hand basin.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is fitted with a gas fired combination boiler located in a living room cupboard.
+The property is fitted with a gas fired boiler located in a first floor utility cupboard.
 This serves radiators and provides hot water on demand.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage we understand connects to the main public sewer.